sashenkaze/sashenkaze/README.md

-# Hi👋, I'm Sashenka Osaze.
+# Hi, I'm Sashenka Osaze👋

 <!-- ## 💫 About Me:
 I'm a Self-Taught Programmer & Student currently in my second year of programming.
 While my academic path has me mastering the web, my true curiosity lies in the world of Machine Learning. -->